 - 4 large green plantains, peeled and chopped into large pieces

-- 2 lbs yucca root
+- 2 lbs taro or yucca root

-- 1 tsp sazon with achiote
+- 1 tsp sazon seasoning

 Instructions

-- Using the parchment paper to help you, carefully fold the masa over the dough, pinching the edges until fully sealed and no picadillo is visible.
+- Close the fritters.
+Using the parchment paper & spatula, carefully fold the masa over the filling, spreading the edges until fully sealed and no picadillo is visible.
 Continue this process until you’ve used all of your dough and/or filling.

 Keywords: Alcapurria, Alcapurrias